GHOUL, Netflix TV Show

 Now that the most notorious terrorist has been captured, he needed to be interrogated to get some answers to what his plans are.
 So, when the most acclaimed terrorist is brought in to the centre and they had just a day to break him down, the fierce, strong and determined Nida was asked to take a shot at the interrogation.
 In what we call the tables turning, the topper of the class gets broken down by just one word.
 Just one word and she was left speechless.
 She even starts to have nightmares that very night.
 Well, not just her though, all the people in that facility have nightmares.
 All thanks to the new terrorist that was brought in the detention centre.

 Apparently, the terrorist was brought upon had been possessed with a demon called Ghoul who reveals the deepest darkest secrets of the other people.
 And all one needs to summon the demon is to make a design with one’s blood and chant something in Arabic which is something like “What goes around comes around”.
 But the expert interrogators at the facility have no idea about that.
 And how much ever, Nida who just comes to the news of it tries to explain the same, no one listens to her.
 While the expert interrogators are getting broken down in again, what we call a turn of tables, they needed someone to could break this guy down.
-Hence a 7 foot guy was called upon to help with the process of the interrogation.
+Hence a 7-foot guy was called upon to help with the process of the interrogation.

 The writer of the story seemed to have done extensive research on the worst interrogation techniques that were “allegedly” done after 9/11.
 But with all that research one might expect a little more than hand punching the face.
-Atleast waterboarding.
+At least waterboarding.
 Oh well, you will find loud music that won’t let the prisoners sleep and hanging them.
-There is this one scene where he is taken out of a box that was half his length and with all that music playing and the no sleep thing, he looked more fresh than the rest of the people at the centre who had cosy beds.
+There is this one scene where he is taken out of a box that was half his length and with all that music playing and the no sleep thing, he looked fresher than the rest of the people at the centre who had cosy beds.

 Eventually, Nida comes to know about the demon that was on the lose and things go sideways when she was thrown in with the existing inmates where she learns of all the other stuff about what had actually happened to her father.
 And her father was the one who had summoned the demon.
 As the ancient texts go, all one needs is blood and a chant, that is and one can summon the demon from anywhere.
 However, the details are a little foggy on how the demon comes out on the open, but I must take a moment to appreciate the artist that her dad was.
-If one has ever seen the blood, no one can paint with it, but the artist that the dad was he paints a perfect design as if he had used a paint brush.
-Like I said, I am sucker for details and that’s why I hate a few too many things that seem unreal.
+If one has ever seen the blood, no one can paint with it, but the artist that the dad was he paints a perfect design as if he had used a paintbrush.
+Like I said, I am a sucker for details and that’s why I hate a few too many things that seem unreal.

 Long story short, the revenge is taken on the ones that have been taken things into their own hands and the only person that comes out alive of this Nida.
 And is then captured and interrogated since she was the only one with a gun and she everything else was in flames.
 With her dad’s history who was already turned in for being a terrorist, this wasn’t hard to connect the dots to conclude that she was a terrorist herself and she was merely taking revenge for her dad’s death.
 And when the system fails to believe her ghost story, she decided to take the matters into her own hands by calling the demon herself and make things right.